 Remote Learning Tip #10: Let it go.

-Remember that this is a NEW (and, for some, temporary) situation for your school and the students.
+Remember that this is a NEW (and, for some, temporary) situation for your school or online homeschool program and the students.

 There are going to be some hiccups and teachers will be forced to be more understanding than usual.

 There are going to be plenty of times when you can’t get your kids logged into remote class or internet is down or glitches occur and tensions will be high.